vra99/review-app/readme.md

     }
     );

-This function should be wrapped with the React.useCallback hook
+This function should be wrapped with the React.useCallback hook, useCallback will return a memoized version of the callback that only changes if one of the inputs has changed.

       const filterVisibleRamps = (evt: ViewStateChangeEvent) => {
             const bounds = evt.target.getBounds();